inasafe/inasafe-doc/docs/source/user-docs/application-help/keywords_editor.rst

 The keywords editor graphical user interface
 --------------------------------------------

-The graphical user interface for keyword may appear in one of two modes:
+The graphical user interface for keywords may appear in one of two modes:

-1) **Minimal mode**: In this mode, only following options are provided:
+1) **Minimal mode**: In this mode, only the following options are provided:

    * **Title** - a friendly name for the dataset which will be displayed in reports, the user interface and so on.